Starlightbotanist/SMG-SMG2ClassicControllerDolphinPatches/README.md

 <summary><b>PC</b></summary>

 1. Prerequisite: Classic Controller must be mapped
-2. Right click on the game and go to properties
+2. Right-click on the game and go to properties
 3. Go to Game Config, Editor, User Config
-4. Find or create the header [OnFrame]
+4. Find or create the header `[OnFrame]`
-5. Enter a name for your code (e.g. <i>$ Classic Controller Nvidia</i>)
+5. Enter a name for your code (e.g., `$ Classic Controller Nvidia`)
 6. Paste your copied code below the name of the code (example: https://github.com/Starlightbotanist/SMG-SMG2ClassicControllerDolphinPatches/blob/main/Dolphin%20Desktop%20Example.png)
 7. Close the properties window
-8. Right click on the game and go to properties, patches
+8. Right-click on the game and go to properties, patches
 9. Enable the code

 </details>